Agoric/documentation/main/javascript-modifications/ses-guide.md

 The general rule is if you make a new object and give it to someone else (and don't immediately forget it yourself), you should give them `harden(obj)` instead of the raw object.

+After calling lockdown, the harden function ensures that every object in the transitive closure over property and prototype access starting with that object has been frozen by `Object.freeze()`.
+This means that the object can be passed among programs and none of those programs will be able to tamper with the surface of that object graph.
+They can only read the surface data and call the surface functions.

 You have to harden a class before you harden any of its instances; i.e. it takes two separate steps to harden both a class and its instances.
-Harden a base class before hardening classes that inherit from it. harden() does transitive freezing by following the object’s own properties (as opposed to properties it inherited), and the objects whose own properties refer to them, and so forth.
+Harden a base class before hardening classes that inherit from it. harden()` does transitive freezing by following the object’s own properties (as opposed to properties it inherited), and the objects whose own properties refer to them, and so forth.

-When you freeze an object via `harden()`, it ensures any external callers can only interact with it through functions in the object’s API. `harden()` is an enhanced transitive version of `Object.freeze`, which only locks up an object's own properties.
+When you freeze an object via `harden()`, it ensures any external callers can only interact with it through functions in the object’s API. `harden()` is an enhanced transitive version of `Object.freeze()`, which only locks up an object's own properties.

 All objects that are transferred across a trust boundary must have their API